-All Mid-southerners are literate and have a passion for life-long learning.
+All mid-southerners are literate and have a passion for life-long learning.
 Our community attracts employers offering high-wage jobs because our citizens fulfill their full potential in the job market.
-Individuals and families are earning wages that allow them to meet their basic needs and more, therefore there is a reduction in poverty and crime.
+Individuals and families are earning wages that allow them to meet their basic needs and more, resulting in a reduction in poverty and crime.
 All children get a healthy start to life with homes and nearby libraries that are full of books.
-Therefore, our high school and post secondary graduation rates are on the rise.
+Therefore, our high school and post-secondary graduation rates are on the rise.
 This vision affirms that literacy is a foundational element to a healthy and happy community.

 The need has never been clearer and our community has never been more ready.

 Literacy is the very foundation of a productive and thriving community.
 Literacy skills are needed for everything from reading to a child, to understanding the information on a nutrition label and medicine bottles, to completing the process for obtaining a driver’s license.
 The need is great in our community:

 - 26% of adults have low literacy skills that prevent them from filling out a job application, making sense out of a bus schedule or participating in a job readiness program.

 - Low literacy is strongly related to crime.
 70% of prisoners fall into the lowest two levels of reading proficiency.